rwth-acis/Virtual-Agents-Framework/Documentation/manual/items.md

 3. `MeshSockets.SocketId.Spine`

 When the LeftHand socket is selected a simple [inverse kinematics](https://docs.unity3d.com/Packages/com.unity.animation.rigging@1.3/manual/constraints/TwoBoneIKConstraint.html) (IK) animation on the left hand will be played, for the Spine and RightHand socket, the animation will be played on the right Hand.
 The item can also specify a <xref:i5.VirtualAgents.Item.grapTarget>, this is where the IK animation will aim for and also what will we placed at the socket.
-Notice that the rotation of the agent's hand will match the <xref:i5.VirtualAgents.Item.grapTarget>'s rotation.
+The hand of the agent will also automatically be rotated towards the <xref:i5.VirtualAgents.Item.grapTarget>.

 Items can be dropped with a <xref:i5.VirtualAgents.AgentTasks.AgentDropTask> or the shortcut <xref:i5.VirtualAgents.ScheduleBasedExecution.TaskActions.DropItem*>.
 This will detach the item from the agent and invoke the <xref:i5.VirtualAgents.Item.dropEvent> of the Item.